wso2/docs-ob-toolkit-cds/en/docs/install-and-setup/setting-up-servers.md

 ## Copying the deployment.toml

-WSO2 Open Banking UK Toolkit contains TOML-based configurations.
+WSO2 Open Banking CDS Toolkit contains TOML-based configurations.
 All the server-level configurations of the instance can be applied using a single configuration file, which is the `deployment.toml` file.

 1. Replace the existing `deployment.toml` file in the API Manager as follows:

     - Go to the `<APIM_HOME>/<OB_APIM_TOOLKIT_HOME>/repository/resources` directory.

-    - Rename `wso2am-4.0.0-deployment-uk.toml` to `deployment.toml`.
+    - Rename `wso2am-4.0.0-deployment-cds.toml` to `deployment.toml`.

     - Copy the `deployment.toml` file to the `<APIM_HOME>/repository/conf` directory and replace the existing file.